COSIMA/regional-mom6/paper/paper.md

 # Summary

-`regional-mom6` is a Python package that provides an easy and versatile way to set up regional configurations of the Modular Ocean Model version 6 (MOM6) ocean model.
+`regional-mom6` is a Python package that provides an easy and versatile way to set up regional configurations of the Modular Ocean Model version 6 (MOM6).

 In the ocean, fast and small-scale motions (from ~100m to ~100km varying at time scales of hours to days) play an important role in shaping the large-scale ocean circulation and climate (length scales ~10,000km varying at decadal time scales) [@Melet2022ch2; @deLavergne2022ch3; @Gula2022ch8].
 Despite the increase in computational power and the use of graphical processing units that can bring breakthrough performance and speedup [@silvestri2023oceananigansjl], there are always processes, boundary, or forcing features that are smaller than the model's grid spacing and, thus, remain unresolved.